oasisprotocol/oasis-core/README.md

 To build the token contract:
 ```
 # cd contracts/token
-# cargo ekiden build-contract
+# cargo ekiden build-enclave
 ```

-The built contract will be stored under `target/contract/token.so`.
+The built contract will be stored under `target/enclave/token.so`.

 To build the client token contract:
 ```